jayJs/jay-l10n/README.md

   lat: "Sveiki pasaule"
 }
 ```
-This way of keeping same expressions in different languages together makes the translation process - especially changing one expression in 3 languages together faster and easier.
+This way of storing the translations makes the translastion process easier.
+Especially if you need to change one expression in 3 languages.

 ##HTML
 ```
 <div class="l10n" data-word="haveACoffee"></div>
-// if function translate(language) is run, the content of this element will be translated into disaired language.
 ```
+If function translate(language) is run, the content of this element will be translated into disaired language.

 ##API

 **translate(language)**